ManticoreGamesInc/platform-documentation/src/faq.md

 ## Lua

-> **Q:** Does the lua scripting system support use of external editors?
+> **Q:** Does the Lua scripting system support use of external editors?

 > **A:** Yes we support external editors for Lua.
 We also have a built-in stack frame debugger that allows you to set breakpoints, step into and over functions, and inspect variables.
+We even have autocomplete files for editors on our [Lua Dev Environment](extensions.md) page.

 > Here is a screenshot of the built-in Lua debugger.
 I've paused execution and I am inspecting the script that handles zooming in my scope on the client - Don't worry if you are not a coder, you won't have to go this deep to make stuff in CORE - but if you want to, you can.
 That is what we mean by "opt-in complexity."